 Our veterinarians will perform a dental exam on your horse during a regular wellness exam.
 If you suspect your horse of having teeth or mouth issues, call us to schedule a dental exam for your horse.

 Dental “floating” means removing and/or repairing any irregularities that may have developed to make it easier for your horse to chew his food.
 Horses have teeth that are specially adapted to chew grass for long lengths of time.
-A horse’s teeth continue to erupt for most of its life and therefore the teeth need to be worn down to prevent them overgrowing.
+A horse’s teeth continue to erupt for most of its life; and therefore, the teeth need to be worn down to prevent them from overgrowing.
 The chewing action results in the upper and lower teeth grinding against each other and this action will wear down the teeth keeping the crown of the tooth (the bit above the gum line) at the correct height.
 If the horse does not chew for long enough, then the teeth may not be worn down enough.
 This will result in the edges of teeth becoming sharp and, in some cases, overgrowth of the crowns.

 Signs of Equine Dental Disease